Key Takeaways:

 It protects a range of creative works, including books, music, art, films, and software.

-The law gives creators the authority to control and benefit from their independent creations.
+Copyright law gives creators the authority to access control and benefit from their independent creations exclusively.

-As per the law, creators possess the exclusive rights to reproduce, distribute, publicly display, and perform their works.
+As per the law, copyright users possess the exclusive rights to reproduce, distribute, publicly display, and perform their works.

 This means that others cannot copy or use their creations without permission.